rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 sudo apt-get upgrade
 ```

-Due to many reasons I selected the master-node as the only node to have internet access and function as a router for the rest.
+Due to many reasons, I selected the master-node as the only node to have internet access and function as a router for the rest.

 ```
 sudo apt-get install isc-dhcp-server